codecraftingtools/codecraftingtools.github.io/src/software.rst

 .. _Chierps:

 Chierps
   Component-based hierarchic programming system.
-This is a framework for building software by implementing and connecting message-passing software components.
-Chierps provides a standardized run-time environment for inter-component communication, scheduling, timing, and logging functionality, as well as a set of generalized application executives.
-Component messaging interfaces and hierarchic component structures are defined and generated using `Pidgen`_.
+Chierps is a framework for building software by implementing and connecting message-passing software components.
+It provides a standardized run-time environment for inter-component communication, scheduling, timing, and logging functionality, as well as a set of generalized application executives.
+Component messaging interfaces and hierarchic structures are defined and generated using `Pidgen`_.

+..
+  Gracle
+  Graphical component layout environment

+.. _Turtal:

+Turtal
+  The underlying run-time abstraction layer that isolates high-level code from the details related to a specific operating system, hardware, or message-passing framework implementation.
+This library provides a set of uniform programming interfaces for constructs like message queues, threads, file input/output, timers, and schedulers.

+.. _Flout:

+Flout
+  Fine-grained logging and output library that provides a standardized programming interface for the display and recording of status, event, debugging, warning, and error information.

 .. _Pidgen:

 Pidgen
   Programming interface definition and generation tool set.
-This project provides a language for describing component input/output interfaces and hierarchic component structures, along with a set of tools to generate code and documentation from these descriptions.
+This project provides a language for defining component input/output interfaces and hierarchic component structures, along with a set of utilities to generate code and documentation from these definitions.
   The structure of input and output data is defined using `Tydl`_.

 .. _Tydl:

 Tydl
-  Type definition language.
-This language is used to define the structure and layout of data types.
-Type definitions can be used to generate documentation or high-level code for manipulating messages in various programming languages.
+  Type definition language for specifying the structure, layout, and semantic attributes of data types.
+This project also provides a set of tools that can be used to generate documentation or high-level code from type specifications.

 .. _Wumps:

 `Wumps <Wumps docs_>`_
-  Widely useful macro programming syntax.
-This general-purpose syntax serves as a foundation for building domain-specific languages such as `Tydl`_ and `Pidgen`_.
+  Widely useful macro programming syntax that serves as a foundation for building domain-specific languages such as `Tydl`_ and `Pidgen`_.

 Development Tools
 =================